 5. Pet accessories

-Another (very cute) side effect of the pandemic was an increase in pet adoptions.
-Newly remote workers everywhere replaced colleagues with furry companions to combat loneliness.
-2020 was therefore a big year for pet brands, and the trend should continue through 2021.
-Get into the booming pet industry by white labeling beds, toys, and accessories.
+Get into the booming pet industry by white labeling dog beds, cat toys, and aquarium accessories.
 This is a great option for pet service businesses that may wish to add branded products to their offering.

 🐶 Learn more: Sell Pet Products: Ideas for Your Own Pet Business

-Ceramic mugs emblazoned with memes, travel mugs engraved with your logo, or enamel camping mugs with custom artwork.
-There are several options for white labeling mugs.
-And it’s a good time to get into the drinkware space—more people are making coffee and tea at home with the increase in remote work and rolling closures of physical cafés.
+Ceramic mugs emblazoned with memes, travel mugs engraved with your logo, or enamel camping mugs with custom artwork—there are several options for adding white label branding to mugs.
+And it’s a good time to get into the drinkware space, with more people making coffee and tea at home thanks to the increase in remote work.

-Learn more 👉 For the Fans: How to Make and Sell Your Own Merch
+☕ Learn more: How to Make and Sell Merch Your Fans Will Love

 7. Essential oils

-Self-care products increased in demand in 2020, as spas and salons closed their doors.
+Self-care and wellness trends show no signs of slowing down, making this a profitable industry for newcomers.
 Essential oils, diffusers, and bath products made with essential oils can all be white labeled and sold online.
 Branded essential oils are a great way for wellness influencers to monetize a personal brand or make a foray into ecommerce.